Chujinjiao/AIND/AIND-Sudoku/README.md

 # Artificial Intelligence Nanodegree
 ## Introductory Project: Diagonal Sudoku Solver

+   1. Find the labels of sudoko box which has two digits values
+    2. Group the labels which have same value
+    3. Group out the peers of two same value label
+    4. Delete the same value from the grouped out peers

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: In the naked twins func, we use constraints which is sudoku boxes in the same peers, based on this constrain we add constraint that two boxes have the same two digits value must be in the same peers, this gives the naked twins mothed.
+A: In the naked twins func, we first set the constraint as the sudoko box has two digit values, this will filter out the sudoku box labels which have only two digits values out.
+Then we group the labels out which have same box values.
+Then for the same value's labels we add constraint that they must have a number of common peers, after we find out the common peers, we can narrow down the digit values of those common peers.
+This help us further reduce the number of possibilities of some boxes.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: We add diagonal constraint to the original constraints to enhance the constraints, this helps us further reduce the number of possibilities in sudoko box.
+A: We add diagonal constraint which is among the two main diagonals, the numbers 1 to 9 should all appear exactly once, we do so by adding the two main diagnals boxs into our peers, this help enhance the constraints to meet the requirements of diagmonal soduku.

 ### Install